Skip to content

 The city of Haverhill instituted the Haverhill Opioid Prevention and Education (HOPE) task force in an effort to help the public understand the impact and effects of opioid abuse in the area.

-The STRONG (Screen, Triage, Referral, Ongoing support, Navigation, and Growth) program is available to all students of Haverhill public schools, between the grades of 6 and 12, who struggle with substance abuse and/or addiction.
+The STRONG (Screen, Triage, Referral, Ongoing support, Navigation, and Growth) program is available to all Haverhill public school students between the grades of 6 and 12 who struggle with substance abuse and/or addiction.
 This counseling program can provide students with treatment resources and support.

-The city of Haverhill was also been granted $250,000 in public safety grants in 2018, the Haverhill Gazette reports.
-These can be used to increase local opioid overdose prevention efforts.
+The Haverhill Gazette reports that the city of Haverhill was also granted $250,000 in public safety grants in 2018.
+These grants can be used to increase local opioid overdose prevention efforts.

-The city of Haverhill also supports the “No Wrong Door Policy” that helps individuals to get into treatment programs immediately regardless of how they came into contact with the system.
+The city of Haverhill also supports the “No Wrong Door Policy,” which helps individuals get into treatment programs immediately, regardless of how they come into contact with the system.

 Addiction treatment and recovery support are important measures for minimizing opioid overdoses and helping to improve communities.
 The Haverhill chapter of Learn to Cope provides peer support for families and loved ones impacted by addiction with weekly local meetings.

-Local CVS pharmacies provide prescription drug drop-off boxes, Mass Live publishes.
-These allow residents to safely dispose of unused medications to prevent misuse.
+Mass Live publishes that local CVS pharmacies provide prescription drug drop-off boxes.
+These boxes allow residents to dispose of unused medications safely to prevent misuse.

 How and Where to Get Help For Addiction in Haverhill